JSBattista/AMG8833Thermal/README.md

 Testing was done on a first generation Raspberry Pi Zero.

 Comnpile and link  g++ test.cpp AMG8833IR.cpp  -Wall -std=c++11   -fpermissive -o testamg -lm -lpng

+Be advised most of this is copypasta.
+Mainly the Arduino core stuff made to work with Raspberry PI.
+The hardest part was getting it to use the "local" i2c resources.